 Does it bring you good memories?

 I’m not super sentimental, but I have lots of great memories.
 I always kept every greeting card, letter, photo or trinket I was given.
 I had LOTS of them.
 If you’re a pack rat, I’d bet you do too.
 I still have plenty of them, but I went through every one and asked one question: is the item what has value, or is the memory what has value?
 Don’t get me wrong – I’m not suggesting you get rid of every love letter your spouse wrote you or the quilt your great grandmother made.
 What I’m asking you to do is to look through all those “memories” and determine if the item you’re storing is the valuable thing or if the memory is the valuable thing.
 What I found is that lots of the stuff I had kept I couldn’t even tell you why I kept it.
 I had absolutely no clue what the memory associated with it was supposed to be.
 The item stirred zero emotion, so it went in the trash.
 Those who have a lot of belongings with sentimental value may need additional storage space at home.
-Therefore, an Amish Pole Barn Construction project may be recommended which can be used for storage and many other purposes.
+Therefore, view publisher site here at Amish Pole Barn Construction Project, which may be recommended and can be used for storage and many other purposes.

 Are you happy?